International guidance levels

 Note also that The Power Flux Density (PFD) value only converts into the volts/metre value for continuous signals (like VHF FM radio signals).
 PFD, by its definition, relates to the average power (ICNIRP specifies that it should be averaged over 6 minutes) and is often much lower in mobile phone mast (etc) signals than is found in the short peak signal strength in the pulsing radiation.
 Most precautionary authorities believe that it is the peak power than matters and that the V/m figure should be taken as the peak value that should be allowed.

 On the available evidence, Powerwatch believes that signal strengths in bedrooms should be as low as possible and definitely below 0.05 V/m.
 The results from a study by some German GPs shows that adverse health symptoms were found in their patients at and above this level.
 See also our Bamberg story.
-A Spanish study also found significant health effects by 0.05 V/m - See here for more information.
+A Spanish study also found significant health effects from exposure to 0.05 V/m.

 Levels below 0.05 V/m can be difficult to achieve, especially within a few hundred of metres of mobile phone masts.
 Some degree of screening is usually necessary.